Interacting with Americans and Canadians

 The key to a welcome reception in Canada

-and the U.S. with rare exception is a friendly demeanor and the
+and the U.S. with rare exception is a friendly demeanour and the

 treatment of others as equals.